jamsocket/jamsocket-nextjs-tutorial/README.md

 To connect to our session backend, the `HomeContainer` component should accept `spawnResult` as props and pass that into the `SessionBackendProvider`.
 The `SessionBackendProvider` lets us use the React hooks in `@jamsocket/javascript/react` to interact with the session backend.

-You will also need to use the `SocketIOProvider` to connect the client to the SocketIO server in the session backend.
+You will also need the `SocketIOProvider` to connect to the SocketIO server running in your session backend.
 The `SocketIOProvider` uses the url from `spawnResult.url` to connect to the SocketIO server.
-The `SocketIOProvider` lets us use React hooks in `@jamsocket/javascript/socketio` to send and listen to events.
+The `SocketIOProvider` also lets us use React hooks in `@jamsocket/javascript/socketio` to send and listen to events.

 ```ts filename="src/components/Home.tsx"
 import { SessionBackendProvider } from '@jamsocket/javascript/react'